EXPLORE THIS STORY

 DOMINANT ANGLE

-Paris sees a legitimacy exercise under tents: Gaza voting closes at 5 PM because there's no electricity
+Paris sees a legitimacy exercise under tents: voting in Gaza closes at 5 p.m. due to lack of electricity

 Dominant angle identified — does not reflect unanimity of this country’s media